Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 TABLE OF CONTENTS

-Medicare is often thought of as health care coverage for people aged 65 and older, but that’s not always the case.
-Younger people with end-stage renal disease (ESRD) can also qualify for Medicare, regardless of age.
-ESRD occurs when kidneys stop functioning permanently and require regular, long-term dialysis treatments or a kidney transplant.
+Medicare is often thought of as national health care coverage for those aged 65 and older, but that’s not always the case.
+Younger people who have kidney problems leading to end-stage renal disease (ESRD) can also qualify for Medicare, regardless of age.
+ESRD occurs when kidneys stop functioning (permanent kidney failure) and require regular, long-term dialysis treatments or for those receiving kidney transplants.

-If you have ESRD, you may be eligible for Medicare regardless of your age.
+If you’re a kidney disease patient who has ESRD, you may be eligible for Medicare regardless of your age, or if you’re on Social Security Disability Insurance (SSDI).
 You can get Medicare if:

 Contact Social Security or the RRB about the amount of time required to be eligible for Medicare.